pgRouting/workshop/docs/chapters/chapter-1.rst

   He was a pgrouting PSC member and developer.
 He develops solutions for mapping, geocoding, reverse geocoding, routing and processing of remote sensing imagery.
 OSGeo Charter member.
 * *Swapnil Joshi* works at IIT Bombay, India.
 He is pursuing his Master's in Geoinformatics and Natural Resource Engineering.
-  He was a pgrouting PSC member and developer.
   He has a keen interest in GIS and open source tools like pgRouting as well as Artificial Intelligence
 * *Vicky Vergara* works at `Georepublic <https://georepublic.info>`_ and works in Mexico.
 She's the core developer of pgRouting project and GSoC Mentor.
 OSGeo Charter member.